kevinbdsouza/kevinbdsouza.github.io/_pages/cv.md

 {% include base_path %}

-Designing systems for a sustainable future.
+Interested in frontier AI and its applications to science.

-I'm a postdoctoral fellow at the University of Waterloo working at the intersection of AI and climate.
+I'm a postdoctoral fellow at the University of Waterloo working at the intersection of AI and science.
 Previosuly, I was a machine learning engineer at <a href="https://www.gandeeva.com/"><u>Gandeeva Therapeutics</u></a>, where I used machine learning to understand and design biomolecules.
 I was involved in multiple projects at Gandeeva including <a href="https://kevinbdsouza.github.io/posts/2023/07/developments-in-ml-for-antibody-design"><u>antibody design</u></a>, protein affinity maturation, and target discovery.

 For my Ph.D., I worked with the computational biology group at Simon Fraser University, while also being funded by UBC.
 At the <a href="https://www.libbrechtlab.com"><u>Libbrecht lab</u></a>, I designed representation learning strategies for <a href="https://kevinbdsouza.github.io/publications/hiclstm"><u>chromatin structure</u></a> and the <a href="https://kevinbdsouza.github.io/publications/epilstm"><u>epigenome</u></a>.
 Before my Ph.D., I completed my M.A.Sc while working with the information theory group at UBC.
 During this time, I interned with Skycope Technologies to build their <a href="https://kevinbdsouza.github.io/publications/frcnn"><u>automatic drone detection software</u></a>.
 I also have experience using machine learning in a variety of settings like <a href="https://kevinbdsouza.github.io/projects/privateml"><u>privacy preservation</u></a>, and <a href="https://kevinbdsouza.github.io/projects/vaelm"><u>variational language models</u></a>.